Exact solution of free entropy for matrix-valued geometric Brownian motion with non-commutative matrices via the replica method: Conclusions

 \section{Conclusions}

 We have obtained the exact solution of the free entropy in the matrix-valued GBM with non-commutative matrices.
 The exact solution for a single trajectory has not been previously obtained for the matrix-valued GBM with non-commutative matrices.
 However, we demonstrate that the replica method enables us to obtain the exact solution of the free entropy in the matrix-valued GBM with non-commutative matrices through solving the partition function of the isotropic Lipkin-Meshkov-Glick model.
+A similar analysis of the free entropy using the replica method has been performed for the KPZ equation~\cite{CDR,Dotsenko2}, and our result extends their results to a simple but nontrivial discrete system.

+In the replica analysis, we had to treat the number of replicas separately for even and odd numbers.
+This strange behavior does not arise in the conventional replica analysis of mean-field spin glass models~\cite{Nishimori} or the KPZ equation~\cite{CDR,Dotsenko2} and is due to the fact that the eigenvalues of the isotropic LMG model depend on the parity of the number of replicas in Eq. (\ref{eigenvalue-S}).

 In this study, from the analogy of the free entropy in statistical mechanics, we have focused only on the logarithm of the trace of the time evolution operator.
 It is an interesting problem to compute exact solutions for other quantities by the same method.